sdaza/Sequenzo/README.md

 ### Optional R Integration

 Sequenzo now checks the system environment variables before running ward.D hierarchical clustering.

-If R and fastcluster are missing, Sequenzo will download and set them up via the CRAN interface.
+If R is missing, a relevant prompt will be displayed along with specific installation instructions.
+If `fastcluster` is missing, Sequenzo will automatically download `fastcluster`.

+Before automatically downloading `fastcluster`, Sequenzo checks whether R is available; if R is not installed, sequenzo will not automatically download fastcluster.

 Sequenzo supports advanced Ward clustering methods that require R integration.
 If you need to use the `ward_d` clustering method, install with R support: